streptomyces/advancedR/README.md

 # t             tail          transform     type.convert  unique
 # unstack       within

-# A class is a recipe for making objects and a "constructor"
+# A class is a recipe for making objects and "constructor"
-# method is usually available.
+# methods are usually provided.

 ###############
 ### Objects ###